firstlast20200202/kubernetes/README.md

 to do:
-23rd Aug: get familiar with linux commands
+13 Oct: get familiar with linux commands